kalninsmartins1/Battle-Tanks/README.md

 # Battle-Tanks
-Prototy for 3d tank battle game using Unreal engine 4.
+Prototype for 3d tank battle game using Unreal engine 4.
 ## Main game mechanics:
   - Steer tank using left and right triggers of xbox 360 controller.
   - Use right stick to aim.